datalad-handbook/book/docs/basics/101-137-history.rst

 Changing the commit message of the most recent commit can be done with the command :command:`git commit --amend`.
 Running this command will open an editor (the default, as configured in Git), and allow you to change the commit message.
+Make sure to read the :ref:`find-out-more on changing other than the most recent commit <fom-rebase1>` in case you want to improve the commit message of more commits than only the latest.

 Try running the :command:`git commit --amend` command right now and give the commit a new commit message (you can just delete the one created by DataLad in the editor)!

 .. find-out-more:: Changing the commit messages of not-the-most-recent commits
+   :name: fom-rebase1
+   :float:

-   The :command:`git commit --amend` commands will let you rewrite the commit message of the most recent commit.
+   The :command:`git commit --amend` command will let you rewrite the commit message of the most recent commit.
 If you however need to rewrite commit messages of older commits, you can do so during a so-called "interactive rebase" [#f4]_.
 The command